naelvis/Kaggle-Presentation/Article/ML Algorithms for reserving.md

 The input data for the prediction contained an initial estimation for the ultimate cost.
 The model essentially took and boosted this initial estimation using the remaining predictors.

-Figure Z shows the distribution of the logarithm of the ultimate for the initial estimation, the prediction and the true ultimate in the train data:
+<span style="color:red">Figure Z</span> shows the distribution of the logarithm of the ultimate for the initial estimation, the prediction and the true ultimate in the train data:

 ![Ultimate Comparison](https://raw.githubusercontent.com/naelvis/Kaggle-Presentation/main/Article/Plots/UltimateComparison.png)